1982 Liberation Memorial: Design

 The Memorial consists of an obelisk on the front of which is the coat of arms of the Falkland Islands surrounded by a laurel wreath above the words "In Memory of Those Who Liberated Us" and the date the war ended; "14 June 1982".
 On top of the obelisk is a bronze figure of Britannia, the female personification of the island of Great Britain.
 On the back and sides of the Memorial are the lists of the British Army regiments, RAF squadrons, Royal Navy vessels and the Royal Marine formations and units that took part in the conflict.
 The names of the 255 British military personnel who died during the war are listed on ten plaques behind the Memorial, divided into the service branches.
 Directly behind the Memorial is a relief depicting famous moments during the war.

-The Memorial was designed by Falklands-born architect Gerald Dixon and the bronze figure of Britannia was sculpted by David Norris.
+The Memorial was designed by Falklands-born architect Gerald Dixon.
+The bronze figure of Britannia was sculpted by David Norris and the relief of moments in the war was sculpted by Faith Winter.

 In 2015 a bust of Margaret Thatcher (who was Prime Minister of the United Kingdom at the time of the 1982 war) was erected next to the Liberation Memorial.